-Annex to the priory, the inn was built in 1711, close to the church of Welferding.
-Saint Walfrid, patron saint of the parish founded by the Benedictine monks of Tholey, gave his name to the village of Welferding, united with Sarreguemines since 1964.
+Annex to the priory our establishment was built in 1711, close to the church of Welferding.
+Saint Walfrid, patron saint of the parish founded by the Benedictine monks of Tholey gave his name to the village of Welferding united with Sarreguemines since 1964.

-Since 1889, when the name of the ancestor Joseph Bock was first mentioned, the tradition of hospitality and keeping a good table has been perpetuated by five generations of the Schneider family, to the greatest satisfaction of their guests.
+Since 1889, when the name of the ancestor Joseph Bock is first mentioned, the tradition of hospitality and providing a fine table has been perpetuated by five generations of the Schneider family, to the greatest satisfaction of their guests.

 Although, until the 70's, the Inn looked more like a village café than a restaurant, it gradually gives way to an upscale gastronomic restaurant, whose efforts are rewarded with a first Michelin star in 1977.

 After acquiring experience in some prestigious establishments (Le Crocodile in Strasbourg, La Palme d'Or in Cannes, etc.), Stephan joins his father in 1986.

 In the spring of 1998, the Auberge Saint Walfrid celebrated the return of the Michelin star that had disappeared in 1994, and the inauguration of eleven superb rooms, a new seminar room and a lounge overlooking the park.

 Since the untimely death of Jean Claude Schneider in the winter of 2004, Stephan finds himself in charge of the family Auberge after having worked alongside him for 20 years.